microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab1-partner-center/README.md

 This is the first time you're using the Azure portal for this class.
 It is recommended that you install all the resources you'll create in this class into the same Resource Group, just to keep things tidy within your Azure subscription.

 1. Open a new tab for the [Azure portal](https://portal.azure.com) and log in.
-1. Create a Resource Group named **saas-workshop**.
+1. Create a Resource Group named **saas-accelerator**.
 Although you may use a different name, all labs will refer to the Resource Group with this name.
-1. In the **saas-workshop** Resource Group, create a standard Azure Storage account.
+1. In the **saas-accelerator** Resource Group, create a standard Azure Storage account.
 This will be your CRM database, so name it accordingly to distinguish it from future storage accounts that will be created in this Resource Group.
 1. Once the storage account is created, browse to the storage account's overview page.
 1. In the left-hand menu, find the **Security + networking** section.
 1. In that section, find and click on the **Access keys** link.